Skip to main content

 Assembly Member for New York’s 76th Assembly District, and Chair of the People with Disabilities Committee of the New York State Assembly

-Assembly Member Seawright is recognized for her legislative work and dedicated advocacy for the rights of people with intellectual and developmental disabilities, contributing significantly to AHRC NYC’s mission.
+Assembly Member Seawright was recognized for her legislative work and dedicated advocacy for the rights of people with intellectual and developmental disabilities, contributing significantly to AHRC NYC’s mission.
 Known for securing over $17 million in funding for public schools and community initiatives, Rebecca holds leadership positions, including Chair of the People with Disabilities Committee, and is a prominent advocate for Equal Rights Amendment, education, environmental protection, housing reform, and voting rights.

 Mitchell Bloomberg